 Mae manages to secure an interview at the largest and most powerful tech company in the world called The Circle.
-They specialize in Social Media and are on the brink of going global with their latest video surveillance experiment.
+They specialise in Social Media and are on the brink of going global with their latest video surveillance experiment.
 As Mae begins to rise up through the ranks of the corporation, she soon realises that this new experiment may breach the boundaries of ethics and privacy.
 She will also sacrifice her own personal freedom in the process.

 When I originally watched the trailer for The Circle, I remember being excited about this movie.
 The movie has a great cast, a solid director at the helm and the premise seemed rather interesting.
 The movie came into theatres and went without making much of a splash.
 I sort of forgot about the film altogether.
 It wasn't until recently while making my way through my list of current movies to watch and review that I came across The Circle again.

 Before diving into the movie, I decided to watch the trailer for the film to make sure that it was indeed a thriller and it fits in with the genres that I watch and review on the blog.
 As I sat and watched the trailer.
-It slowly builds the suspense and all comes crashing together with Emma Watson letting out a pretty horrific scream.
+It slowly builds the suspense, and all comes crashing together with Emma Watson letting out a pretty horrific scream.
 I was all but convinced that I'd be watching a thriller about how far a corporation will go to spy on its staff and keep those from spilling their sinister secrets.
 This sounded up my alley.

 Looking at the critic and audience reviews for The Circle, it would be enough to scare anyone off.
 The movie currently holds a very rotten 17% on the website.
 I decided to still go into this with an open mind and hope that this was another case of the critics being wrong, which most of the time they are.
-My taste seems to be very different to a lot of people and I find that I enjoy a lot of the films that they don't seem to enjoy.
+My taste seems to be very different to a lot of people, and I find that I enjoy a lot of the films that they don't seem to enjoy.
 I went in and hoped that my love of the actors in this film would give me something special.
 I sadly found this to be disappointing.

 For a company like The Circle to have such a charismatic and well-liked CEO as Tom Hanks's Bailey.
 I thought we were going to witness a much darker Tom Hanks here.
 I thought we may have seen him tackle a sinister villain but instead, his role feels very limited and underused here.
-The focus while being on Emma Watson's Mae, I wanted her to challenge Bailey and while she does towards the end of the film, it still felt like they spent so much time showing her moving up the ranks of the company to give us just one minute of confrontation.
+The focus while being on Emma Watson's Mae, I wanted her to challenge Bailey, and while she does towards the end of the film, it still felt like they spent so much time showing her moving up the ranks of the company to give us just one minute of confrontation.
 There was no threat.

 Another problem that I think audiences will have with The Circle is with the writing of our main character.
 The movie sets out to build up Mae as this person who we can all relate to and when she starts to believe that the company is crossing that inevitable line.
 They go and suddenly abandon that and turn her into everything that she was against and stood for as a human.
-She becomes someone who turns her back on all those closest to her and it feels like they completely alienate the audience.
-It's only made worse when they writers try and give us another turn for the good towards the end credits only for it to feel a little bit too late.
+She becomes someone who turns her back on all those closest to her, and it feels like they completely alienate the audience.
+It's only made worse when the writers try and give us another turn for the good towards the end credits only for it to feel a little bit too late.

 With a movie that is labelled as a thriller.
 The Circle is neither suspenseful or thrilling.
-This movie starts to build and I started to feel like the movie might head into darker territory but it never does.
+This movie starts to build, and I started to feel like the movie might head into darker territory, but it never does.
 The movie also just suddenly ends.
 It leaves us with more questions than it answers.
 There is a lot going on in this film with additional subplots that never really get resolved.
-I haven't read the source material so I can't compare the film to the book but this feels almost unfinished or like they may have planned on a sequel.
+I haven't read the source material, so I can't compare the film to the book, but this feels almost unfinished, or like they may have planned on a sequel.
 So many loose ends not tied up.

 What The Circle does right is that this is a visually impressive film.
 I thought the film looked great for the most part.
 The entire company base of The Circle was fantastic.
 The entire time that I was watching the film, I was jealous that I wasn't working for the company or at this site.
 I thought the movie had an almost futuristic and science fiction type of feel to it.
 The only moments that I was let down by the visuals were a couple of poorly constructed CGI shots involving a drone and a car crash.
 Other than those two moments, the film looked great.